This site requires a more recent version of Adobe Flash Player to function properly.

 For additional details, select a driver above or select a division from the interactive Trefis split for Wells Fargo at the top of the page.

-Wells Fargo & Co. is a diversified financial services company headquartered in San Francisco, U.S. It is the fourth largest bank in the U.S. by assets and the largest bank by market capitalization.
+Wells Fargo & Co. is a diversified financial services company headquartered in San Francisco, U.S. It is the third largest bank in the U.S. by assets and the largest bank by market capitalization.
 Wells Fargo originates and services the largest number of mortgages in the country.
 It is also the second largest bank in terms of deposits and debit cards in circulation.

 The bank offers financial products and services for corporates, government, financial institutions, private and business clients throughout the world.
 Services offered include banking, insurance, investments, mortgage and consumer finance.